Court Mandates Full Payment of 40B Application Fee for Complete Application

 Ruling that a developer who files a comprehensive permit application without paying the full filing fee “does so at its peril,” the Court in Zoning Board of Appeals of Hanover v.
 Housing Appeals Committee, 90 Mass.
 App.
 Ct.
 111 (2016), found that the local board of appeals properly considered the developer's application with the benefit of the “safe harbor” which the town had achieved in the interim period between the partial and full payment of the fee.
 As a result, the Court reversed the Housing Appeals Committee’s (HAC) order that the local board issue a comprehensive permit for a 200-unit rental project.
 In sum, the “safest procedure” for a developer is to concurrently pay the full fee and file a motion to reduce it.

-The developer, Hanover Woods, LLC, filed an application with the Zoning Board of Appeals of Hanover for a comprehensive permit to build a 152-unit mixed-income housing project.
-Under the board’s fee schedule, the filing fee was $250 per housing unit or $38,000.
-The developer, however, submitted a check for $8,500 based on its claim that a $2,500 fee would be “imposed on a traditional project” and that a $6,000 payment for initial consultant review fees was reasonable.
-The developer filed no Motion to Reduce the application fee at this time.
+Hanover Woods, LLC (developer), filed an application with the Zoning Board of Appeals of Hanover (board) for a comprehensive permit to build a 152-unit mixed-income housing project.
+Under the board's fee schedule, the filing fee was $250 per housing unit or $38,000.
+The developer, however, submitted a check for $8,500 based on its claim that a $2,500 fee would be "imposed on a traditional project" and that a $6,000 payment for initial consultant review fees was reasonable.
+The developer did not simultaneously file a Motion to Reduce the application fee.

 Date of Payment of Full Filing Fee Determines Project Application Date